Spratm-Asleaf/Pilot-Vehicle/README.md

 **A Railway Accident Prevention System Using An Intelligent Pilot Vehicle**

-By Shixiong Wang, Xinke Li, Zhirui Chen, and Yang Liu
+By Shixiong Wang*, Xinke Li*, Zhirui Chen, and Yang Liu (The * marks equal contribution.)

 From the Department of Industrial Systems Engineering and Management and the Department of Civil and Environmental Engineering, National University of Singapore